-This code of practice gives recommendations related to asset marking systems intended to enable the identification of the asset and the legal owner of the marked asset.
-Recommendations are given for the manufacture/supply and suitability of application of the asset marking system together with the operation of associated registers.
+This code of practice gives recommendations related to asset marking systems intended to enable the identification of the legal owner of the marked asset.
+Recommendations are given for the manufacture and suitability of application of the asset marking system together with the operation of associated registers.